UPDATE: Edits were made to this notice on May 22, 2019, for clarification purposes.

 - Issuing, before a prescribed period of time has elapsed, a new payday loan or any high-cost credit product to a borrower who has repaid a payday loan or high-cost credit product to the lender.

 We will continue to keep you informed about changes to the law and we will also be updating the business and consumer information our website over the next few weeks.
-To check the status of a Consumer Protection BC licensed business, learn about our complaint handling and inspections processes, understand our administrative penalty policy and procedures, and read other information for regulated businesses and the public, please explore our website.
+To check the status of a Consumer Protection BC licensed business, to read a backgrounder on the regulation of the sector in BC, understand our monetary penalty policy and procedures and read other information for regulated businesses and the public, please explore www.consumerprotectionbc.ca.

 About Consumer Protection BC: